 Our Approach and Services

-We are complex individuals who are build up from our experiences throughout our lives and as such we are all different and experience the same things as someone else differently.
-We believe therefore that one approach to Therapy doesn’t necessarily suit every person seeking support.
-We therefore work as an integrative therapist, there is a little about what this means below:
+We are complex individuals who are built from our experiences throughout our lives and each of us has our own unique way of seeing the world as a result of that.
+We believe, therefore, that one approach to therapy won’t suit every person seeking support.
+We therefore work as integrative therapists, drawing on a variety of theoretical approaches.
+We use many different interventions to help you manage the changes that you need.
+There is a little about what this means below:

 Here are some of the theories that we work with;